 These Labs are supported via the online community.
-They are actively developed and maintained, but we don't provide any SLAs or guarantees around backwards compatibility and deprecation.
+They are actively developed and maintained, but we don’t provide any SLAs or guarantees around backwards compatibility and deprecation, see the FAQ below.

 As the most comprehensive developer toolkit for Neo4j, the APOC library provides a wide range of procedures and functions that make your life as a Neo4j user easier.
 APOC includes data integration, graph refactoring, data conversion, operational functionality and more.

 Having an easy way of loading data from relational databases into Neo4j is one of the first steps many users take.
 The Neo4j-ETL Tool makes this easy by inferring a graph model from the relational meta model that you can then adapt to fit your needs.
 Given that transformation, this tool also handles the actual import for you.

 GraphQL has become a comprehensive stack for API development and consolidation.
 Our GRANDstack and Neo4j-GraphQL-js offerings combine the most common tools and frameworks: GraphQL, React, Apollo and Neo4j Database.

 The Halin Monitoring App allows you to monitor your Neo4j deployment and identify bottlenecks or incorrect configurations, with insights into currently running queries and workloads.
 The app also provides access to metrics and logs.

 Liquibase is an open source project for tracking, managing and applying database schema changes.
 The Neo4j plugin for Liquibase allows you to define and execute changes against Neo4j, with all the features Liquibase supports.